Nazek-Altayeb/plan-for-a-picnic/README.md

 ![Multi Device Mockup](assets/images/plan-for-a-picnic.png)

 # objective
-   * The application present how useful could be the usage of API with Google sheets in helping user taking decisions.
+   * The application present how useful could be the usage of API with Google sheets in helping user taking decisions, and saving history of inputs that are entered by user and the loaded data from the API.
-   * A ccording to data analytics process at the data being entered by the user, the user will be able to decide  whether the weather helps to have a picnic and do some activity with the day or not.
+   * A ccording to data analytics process at the data being entered by the user, the user is given a recommondation to decide whether the weather helps to have a picnic and do some activity within the same day or not.

 # User Experience
 ## Design / Colour scheme